2008 US Open (darts)

 The 2008 US Open is the second year of a darts tournament, organized by the Professional Darts Corporation (PDC).
 It was played at the Mohegan Sun Casino Resort, Connecticut, USA between May 16 and May 18, 2008.

 Phil Taylor successfully defended his title.

 Television coverage and format

 The event was broadcast on Nuts TV in the UK from the last 16 onwards.

-The tournament was open to PDPA members and citizens and Green Card holders from the USA and Canada.
+The tournament was open to PDPA members and citizens and Green Card holders from the US and Canada.
 The elimination tournament was played down to the last 16 on the Friday and the last 16 played off on Saturday.
 The quarter-finals onwards took place on Sunday.

 In addition, the PDC also staged the $50,000 North American Darts Championship on the 16th and 17 May.

 Tournament Review

 Friday 16th May

 Five American players made it through to the last 16 as there were a series of shock results on the opening day of the event.
 The biggest shock was when Gary Mawson beat world number one and five-time former World Champion, Raymond van Barneveld in the last 32.
 Current World Champion, John Part went out in round two to Roger Carter who also progressed to the last 16.
 Bill Davis beat Tony Eccles to reach Saturday's main stage competition.
 David Fatum and Ray Carver completed the American line-up of five in the last 16.

 World number four, Terry Jenkins also suffered a surprise defeat at the hands of Paul Lim, the man who achieved the first ever World Championship nine darter in 1990.
 World number seven, Andy Hamilton, was beaten in the third round by Buddy Lessig.
 Number three seed, James Wade withdrew from the event due to illness.
 Out of the top 8 seeds, only two, Phil Taylor and Roland Scholten, made it to the last 16.